-The Edward Delaney Scholarship facilitates the professional growth and development of early-career institutional research professionals by providing travel assistance to AIR’s annual Forum.
+The Edward Delaney Scholarship facilitates the professional growth and development of early-career institutional research professionals by providing assistance to attend AIR’s annual Forum.
 The benefactor of the award, Edward Delaney, served as AIR President from 1992–1993, AIR Forum Chair for the 1990 AIR Forum, and as an NCES/AIR Senior Fellow.
-One travel grant in the amount of $1,000 will be awarded to support costs associated with attending the AIR Forum.
+In 2021, the scholarship covers the cost of AIR Forum Virtual registration.

 2019 Scholarship Recipient